Skip to content

 GPs treat a wide range of mild, chronic, and acute medical conditions.
 They will carry out comprehensive medical assessments, contribute to care plans and collaborate with pharmacists on medication management, and provide recommendations on whether extra is required.

-A Geriatrician is a specialist doctor who provides care for seniors over the age of 65.
+A Geriatrician is a doctor who provides care for older people.
 Geriatricians are experts at treating multiple conditions and have had specialist training in geriatric medicine.
 They can assist with integrating older Australians care if dealing with multiple complex health issues.

 What do Geriatricians treat?